Dragons of Faith: Plot synopsis

-Dragons of Faith is a continuation of the Dragonlance story.
-It begins about a month after the party leaves the elven forest of Silvanesti and concludes some time after they leave the city of Istar.
-The prologue gives the background and the story up to that point, as well as an overview of the way events should proceed in the module for the Dungeon Master to reference.
-In this scenario, the player characters flee the evil city of Flotsam and cross the Blood Sea, where they encounter Istar, the City of the Deep, and become involved in an undersea battle.
-In the undersea city of Istar, the sea elves are under threat from a group of the dragon armies.
-At this point, if the Battlesystem rules are used, the major underwater battle involving Istar can be run, for which new rules are given.
-The Dungeon Master draws from a deck of Talis cards (the tarot of Krynn), to determine the events of the adventure.
+Dragons of Faith is a continuation of the story of Dragonlance.
+The adventure begins roughly a month after the characters leave the elven forest of Silvanesti and concludes after the characters exit the city of Istar.
+The prologue provides the adventure background and the story up to that point, as well as an overview of how events are supposed to proceed, for the Dungeon Master to reference.
+In this scenario, the player characters escape the evil city of Flotsam to flee and cross the Blood Sea, where they find Istar, the City of the Deep, and get involved in an undersea battle.
+In the underwater city of Istar, the sea elves are threatened by a group of the dragon armies.
+At this point, if the players are using the Battlesystem rules, they can run the major underwater battle involving Istar, with the new rules provided with the module.
+The Dungeon Master draws cards from a Talis deck (the Krynn equivalent of the tarot), to determine specific events which occur during the adventure.

 After this battle, the player characters must sail across the Blood Sea of Istar into enemy territory, evade the forces of the Dragon Highlords and according to the module's teaser, "capture the crucial pawn before darkness snatches it away!"

 This module can be played as a stand-alone adventure or used as part of the larger sequence of Dragonlance adventures.

 Contents

-The module includes a sheet of cut-apart Talis cards, as well as statistics and counters for an underwater Battlesystem battle.
-The cover has character cards for the pre-generated characters, plus two new characters (one of whom is a new kender).
-The cover also includes a combined monster statistics chart and a set of maps indicating where the action takes place.
-This set of maps is a double-sided large sheet showing various smaller locations in the adventure on one side, while the other side of the sheet has a larger map of the main battle area for use with the Battlesystem rules.
-The text gives details of how to use the Talis cards to predict forthcoming events during the adventure, as well as for games of chance.
-There are sixty-four pages in the module, sixteen of which are pull-outs, including character cards for twenty non-player characters.
+The module comes with a sheet of cut-apart Talis cards, as well as game statistics and counters to be utilized with an underwater battle using the Battlesystem rules.
+The cover includes character cards depicting the pre-generated characters, as well as two new characters (one of which is a kender).
+The cover also includes a chart of combined monster statistics and a set of maps indicating where the events of the adventure take place.
+This set of maps is a double-sided large sheet depicting smaller locations in the adventure on one side, while the other side has a larger map showing the main battle area and intended to be used for the Battlesystem rules.
+The text explains how to use the Talis cards to predict events before they occur in the adventure, as well as how to use them in games of chance.
+The module has sixty-four pages, sixteen of which are pull-outs such as 20 non-player character character cards.